imaadj10/right-angle/README.md

 # Right Angle
-Right Angle is a posture correction program that uses computer vision to detect whether or not a users has good or bad posture and is perfect for remote workers and students!
+Right Angle is a posture correction web application that uses computer vision to detect whether or not a users has good or bad posture and is perfect for remote workers and students!

 ## Inspiration
 In the age of COVID-19, we realized the importance of office ergonomics as we transitioned to remote work and learning.
 As current co-op interns, it's easy for us to forget how to maintain a healthy posture, as we spend the majority of our days seated at our desk.
 That's why we were inspired to create **Right Angle**; an application to office workers and students create the healthy habit of correcting their posture!